Overview of Canada's Dairy Industry

 Milk Production

-Canada produces approximately 93.5 million hectolitres of milk annually, reflecting the country's efficient and robust dairy infrastructure.
-This output underlines Canada's critical role in the global dairy supply chain.
+With an annual production of approximately 93.5 million hectolitres of milk, Canada showcases its efficient and robust dairy infrastructure.
+This substantial output highlights its essential role in the global dairy supply chain.

 Dairy Population